17. Life Without Ed by Jenni Schaefer

 Another great aspect about this book is that it can help not only those struggling with eating disorders but also their families and loved ones.
 My mother read this book and found it very helpful for caring for me.
 Reading this opens peoples’ eyes to what an eating disorder is like.
 However it also offers them hope that recovery is possible.

-Cautions: This book deals with eating disorders which might be above the head of very young children.
-However, it has nothing objectionable and, as mentioned before, is not triggering.
+Cautions: This book deals with eating disorders, but it has nothing objectionable and, as mentioned before, is not triggering.
 Thus, I think this movie is great for those struggling with an eating disorder as well as their family, friends, and care team.

 Life Without Ed achieves what many books about eating disorders have attempted: to tell the truth honestly about the painful struggle without triggering vulnerable readers.
 Another wonderful aspect of this book is that each chapter consists of a short but poignant story or message.
 This makes it easy to pick up and put down at any point throughout it.
 I would recommend this book to all who have eating disorders and those who are caring for them.
 However I think that even those who are not affected by an eating disorder right now should pick up this novel to skim at least.
 Having awareness of this awful illness is important because so many are struggling from it.
 You will not be disappointed in this inspiring, raw, and powerful book.